 Pre-provisioned service flow establishment

 The user-specific QoS policy is passed to ANC from SS during the authorization process, together with the information about pre-provisioned service flows (SF), such as the number of pre-provisioned service flows and the relative QoS parameters.
-After that, ANC assigns SFID to each pre-provisioned service flow, and initiates the service flow establishment by sending datapath registration request to NA, as shown in Pre-provisioned service flow establishment procedure.
+After that, ANC assigns SFID to each pre-provisioned service flow, and initiates the service flow establishment through sending SF registration requests to TE, NA, BH, and AR, as shown in pre-provisioned service flow establishment procedure.

-Upon receiving the request, NA may reject or permit the establishment based on the admission control policy toward the pre-provisioned service flows and its available resources.
+Upon receiving the authorization of the pre-provisioned service flow, ANC may reject or permit the establishment based on the admission control policy toward the pre-provisioned service flows and its available resources.

-If permitted, the service flow will be attached to a datapath (DP), and NA will send SF addition request to TE including the permitted QoS parameters.
-If these parameters are accepted by TE according to its QoS capability, the pre-provisioned service flow is established.
-NA then reserves the resource and notifies ANC with datapath registration response about the service flow establishment.
-The pre-provisioned service flow is activated by datapath registration ACK and SF addition ACK.
+If permitted, the service flow will be attached to a datapath (DP), and ANC will send SF registration requests to TE, NA, BH, and AR including the permitted QoS parameters.
+If these parameters are accepted by the entities to their QoS capabilities, the pre-provisioned service flow is permitted.
+All entities then reserves the resource and notifies ANC with SF registration response about the service flow establishment.
+The pre-provisioned service flow is finally activated by ANC through SF registration ack to TE, NA, BH, and AR.

-If rejected, NA responses to ANC with the preferred QoS parameters for negotiation.
+If rejected, the entity not being able to accept the request responses to ANC with the preferred QoS parameters for negotiation.
 In this case, ANC may adjust the QoS parameters for the pre-provisioned service flow and restart the whole procedure.
 If it is rejected for certain times, ANC will declare failure of the pre-provisioned service flow establishment to SS.